 Sometimes we forget that the key to clear and beautiful skin starts with great nutrition.
 Thanks to the vitamin C in lemons, these little citrus fruits can help decrease wrinkles and blemishes.
 Lemons help to push toxins from the body and support healthy liver function, which also keeps skin clear and supple.

 When you don’t have enough citrate in your urine, you are at an increased risk of developing kidney stones.
-Eating lemons on a regular basis can help raise the citrate levels in your urine, and may prevent stones from forming by coating very small stones and keeping other material from attaching to the small stones and enlarging them.
+Eating lemons on a regular basis can help raise the citrate levels in your urine.
+This may prevent stones from forming by coating very small stones and keeping other material from attaching to the small stones and enlarging them.

 Lemons are high in potassium, which is an important mineral that helps to keep blood vessels soft and flexible.
 This, in turn, helps to reduce high blood pressure.
 The vitamin B in lemons is also beneficial to heart health.

-What is the difference between real lemons and bottled lemon juice?
+The difference between real lemons and bottled lemon juice

 Real lemons contain about 139 percent vitamin C, while bottled juice contains 100 percent of the daily value.
 The calcium content in real lemons is seven percent, while in bottled juice it is three percent.
 In addition, bottled lemon juice may also contain fructose and other dangerous additives.